 You will be assigned an adviser when you arrive on campus.
 You should plan to meet with your adviser on a regular basis to discuss your schedule, plan out your academic and personal goals, or just to talk.
-You should use your adviser as a resource, so please be sure to schedule time to meet with them through the on-line scheduler.
+You should use your adviser as a resource, so don't hesitate to stop in to meet with them!